APikielny/mannequinchallenge/README.md

 * `checkpoints` contains saved models.
 This could be moved within the repo.
 If so, don't push it.
 * `alias-free-torch` is someone else's repo implementing alias-free-gan
 * `logs` contains all logs from CS grid jobs.
 I have a document detailing the purpose of each job I have run, that I can pass along if it would be helpful.
 In order for a job to output its log here, you must cd into logs before running the job
+* `all_output_data` consolidates test_data folders from the different branches we used this year.
+* `mannequinchallenge`, `alias-free-mannequinchallenge`, `fourier-features-mannequin` are the repo branches/dirs we used this year.
+We are saving them just in case, but they shouldn't be used.

 ## Misc